 sentenced supervision: Any form of sentenced youth justice supervision (community-based or detention).

 socioeconomic position: A measure of how ‘well off’ a person, group or area is.
-JJ NMDS reporting uses the Socio-Economic Indexes for Areas (SEIFA), developed by the ABS, to analyse the socioeconomic position of the usual residence of young people under supervision.
+YJ NMDS reporting uses the Socio-Economic Indexes for Areas (SEIFA), developed by the ABS, to analyse the socioeconomic position of the usual residence of young people under supervision.
 The SEIFA comprises four indexes that each focus on a different aspect of socioeconomic advantage and disadvantage.
-The JJ NMDS uses the Index of Relative Socio-Economic Advantage and Disadvantage.
+The YJ NMDS uses the Index of Relative Socio-Economic Advantage and Disadvantage.

 supervised or conditional bail: The act of allowing a young person who is accused of an offence to await trial or the continuation of the trial in the community under the supervision of a youth justice agency.